 He We have decided that we are going to try to control it with diet and exercise.
 We are both firm believers that the two go hand-in-hand, and can help a lot of issues that are going on within our bodies.
 Heck, I went through premature menopause using no drugs at all.
 Hopefully, this will work for him as well.

 We feel that we eat pretty well.
 We watch what we cook with, not a lot of fat or creamy sauces.
 We always have fresh fruits and veggies around the house.
 We aren’t snackers.
 Okay, we do occasionally indulge in gooey sweetness; but, not that often.
 This will definitely be a challenge for both of us.
 I am going to reinvent the way I cook, and Lenny is going to learn to not “devour”.
 The doctor sent him home with a great list of foods that he should eat, and ones that he should limit.
-Using this list, we are going to reinvent some deliciousness, and create a whole new line-up of heart healthy recipes to share with you, our friends.
+Using this list, we are going to reinvent some deliciousness and create a whole new line-up of heart-healthy recipes to share with you, our friends.

 Lenny is the love of my life, and my focus as the main “cook” in the house is to to use low-saturated fats and low cholesterol foods.
 I want him to live a very long time.
 I figure the easiest way to do this is to bump up our fresh produce intact and to introduce some new but exciting grains into our diet.
 Lenny has decided that he will give up dairy, which is challenging as he does love his coffee with a little milk.
 Now we are exploring new alternatives for coffee.
 As well, I am going to start exploring some lean meats and some good-for-you fatty fish recipes.
-There will be lots of fresh herbs and the exploration of unsaturated oils and tangy vinegars as a means for making our recipes a little more exciting.
+There will be lots of fresh herbs and the exploration of unsaturated oils and tangy vinegar as a means for making our recipes a little more exciting.
 Sound fun?

-Since we work from home, I am always on the out-look for recipes that are great as a lunch or that can be taken into dinner.
+Since we work from home, I am always on the outlook for recipes that are great as a lunch or that can be taken into dinner.
 This farro and roasted broccolini does just that.
 Farro is a debated food product; is it a grain or a wheat?
 In Italy spelt is also called faro.
 Barley and faro are often interchanged here in the states.
 I would probably say it is a cousin to barley.
 It is healthy!
 I love cooking with it as it puffs up but still holds a little crunch.
 It will be perfect in summery salads; don’t you think?

 For this dish, I cooked the farro just until it was cooked, then I cooled it off (immediately) with cold water.
 While the farro was cooking I roasted some veggies; roasting adds great depth and added flavor.
 Have you tried roasted green garlic?
 After patting the farro dry, I tossed it with the roasted mixture of broccolini, tomatoes, green garlic, spring-time red onions, fresh mint, and drizzled it with a creamy lemony dressing.
 To add a little more crunch, I sprinkled crushed pistachios over the top.
 I enjoyed this salad for lunch and took it to dinner by adding a lean roasted piece of fish along side it.
 Saying it was delicious would be an understatement.
 It was more like WOW!